.

 Step 2 – Schedule a Consultation

-During the assessment, the doctor will look through your medical records.
-They will also discuss why you believe you require MMJ for your condition.
+During the assessment, the doctor will review your medical records and discuss why you believe you require MMJ for your condition.

 Once the physician certifies you, expect an email from the Minnesota Office of Medical Cannabis.

-We advise you to check your spam and junk folders if you don’t receive the email within a few days, as it contains the link required to register online.
-It also has a vital information sheet you should read before registering.
+If you don’t receive the email within a few days, we advise you to check your spam and junk folders.
+It contains the link required to register online and a vital information sheet you should read before registering.

 The certification lasts 90 days, so ensure you complete the process within this timeframe.
 The Minnesota Department of Health recommends completing your application within the first 60 days of certification.